Good-Ghosting/goodghosting-protocol-v2/README.md

 - **Multiple Yield Strategies:** the v2 smart contract architecture uses a strategy pattern that allows to have multiple sources for yield strategies, chosen during deployment time.
 At the moment, v2 offers strategies for AaveV2/Moola, AaveV3, Curve (Aave and Atricrypto pools), Mobius, NoExternalPool strategies.
 And many more in the future.

-- **Withdrawal Mechanism Update for fixed deposit pool** With the amm yield strategies in mind with v2, while withdrawing funds from the pool, the winners/players both will only withdraw the amount of funds they are entilted too to prevent sandwich attacks, large % of pool imbalance on the amm proctocols like curve, mobius, unlike V1 where we withdrew all pool funds via [redeem method in the smart contract](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/contracts/GoodGhostingPolygon.sol#L163), this also means if a winners withdraws later their funds are still earning interests in the external strategy protocols.
+- **Withdrawal Mechanism Update for fixed deposit pool** With the amm yield strategies in mind with v2, while withdrawing funds from the pool, the winners/players both will only withdraw the amount of funds they are entitled to, preventing sandwich attacks, large % of pool imbalance on the amm protocols like curve, mobius.
+This is different than the mechanism used for V1 pools where the first withdrawal would withdraw all pool funds via [redeem method in the smart contract](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/contracts/GoodGhostingPolygon.sol#L163).
+This also means if a winners withdraws later, their funds are still earning interests in the external strategy protocols.

 ## Types of Pools